SeLite/SeLite.github.io/AboutDocumentation.md

 * clone [documentation from GitHub](https://github.com/selite/selite.github.io) or [download it as a zip](https://github.com/selite/selite.github.io/archive/master.zip).
 <!-- TODO * open local [TableOfContents](TableOfContents)-->

 We don't use GitHub Wiki, since it doesn't utilise screen well, especially on mobile devices.
-(E.g. its sidebar has a too wide mandatory part).
+(E.g. its sidebar has a wide mandatory part).

 # Scope
 We describe the mainstream use cases, handled in the most common ways.
 For more information see [PackagedTests](PackagedTests) or the source code.
 Then you can experiment.